Andrew Adonis, Baron Adonis: UK Government

 Having initially kept his position when Gordon Brown became Prime Minister, Adonis was reshuffled to the Department for Transport on 3 October 2008, to become Minister of State.
 In May 2009, while reviewing potential cycle "super highways" with Kulveer Ranger and then-London Mayor Boris Johnson, the group had a narrow escape when a passing lorry's back door "suddenly flew open, dragged a parked car into the street and smashed into another – just feet from the group".

 On 5 June 2009, Adonis was promoted to the Cabinet as Secretary of State for Transport and was sworn a member of the Privy Council.
 In this role, he pioneered the plan for High Speed 2, the proposed high-speed railway line from London to Birmingham and the north of England.
-The plan was published shortly before the 2010 election, and has since been adopted and taken forward, largely unchanged, by subsequent governments.
+The plan was published shortly before the 2010 election, and has since been adopted and taken forward by subsequent governments, with some changes to the proposed route.
 In July 2015, Adonis was appointed a non-executive director to HS2 Board Ltd.

 Adonis planned and announced the electrification of the Great Western Main Line from London Paddington to Bristol, Cardiff and Swansea, and the electrification of lines in North West England from Manchester to Liverpool and Manchester to Preston.
 This electrification programme, except for the Cardiff to Swansea section of the Great Western, was taken forward by the coalition government.

 Adonis was a key figure in the aftermath of the 2010 general election, which produced a hung parliament.
 He was reputed to favour a Lib–Lab deal and, given his SDP background, was a member of Labour's negotiating team that attempted to form an administration with the Liberal Democrats.
 After the Liberal Democrats formed a coalition government with the Conservative Party, Adonis stepped down from frontline politics.

-Adonis later returned to active politics in 2012, as part of Ed Miliband's Shadow Cabinet reshuffle.
+Adonis later returned to active politics in 2012, as part of Ed Miliband's Shadow cabinet reshuffle.
 He worked with former Shadow Business Secretary Chuka Umunna on crafting Labour's industrial strategy, and previously took up the role of Shadow Minister for Infrastructure in the House of Lords, and overseeing the Armitt Review looking at future infrastructure plans for the Labour Party.